Nearly two-thirds of US women use contraception, CDC reports

 The results, published Wednesday by the US Centers for Disease Control and Prevention’s National Center for Health Statistics, found that of the more than 5,500 respondents from 2015 to 2017, nearly 65% of women ages 15 to 49 reported using some sort of contraception in the month they were interviewed.

-That’s a slight increase since the previous report which found 61.6% of those surveyed used contraception from 2011 to 2015.
+That’s a slight increase since the previous report, which found that 61.6% of those surveyed used contraception from 2011 to 2015.

 Female sterilization